Extending CSST Emulator to post-DESI era: Data

 \subsection{Extended Dynamic Dark Energy Simulations}

 The $68\%$ and $95\%$ confidence levels of DESI DR2+CMB constraint under the $w_0w_a$CDM framework~\cite{2025JCAP...02..021A} are illustrated by the blue ellipses in Figure~\ref{fig:extended-cosmologies}, with the black star indicating the best-fit values.
 The \textit{original} \csstemu range of $w_0$ and $w_a$, defined in Section~\ref{eq:parameter-space}, is marked by the gray shaded region, which lies far from the best-fit values.
 This motivates running additional simulations to test spectral equivalence within the DESI posterior region.
 We set the dde000 cosmology according to the best-fit values of DESI DR2+CMB likelihood with $\Omega_b=0.055$, $\Omega_{m}=\Omega_\mathrm{cb}+\Omega_{\nu}=0.353$, $H_0=63.6\, \mathrm{km\, s^{-1}\, Mpc^{-1}}$, $n_s=0.964$, $\sigma_8=0.781$, $\sum m_{\nu}=0.06\,\mathrm{eV}$, $w_0=-0.42$ and $w_a=-1.75$.
-In this cosmology, we perform a high-resolution simulation with the same configuration as the \Kun suite.
-To further support the robustness of the spectral equivalence in the post-DESI era, we take four other cosmologies (dde001-dde004) around the $68\%$ confidence level of the DESI DR2+CMB constraint, shown by colored points in Figure~\ref{fig:extended-cosmologies}.
-These models adopt the same six cosmological parameters as dde000, except for $w_0$ and $w_a$.
-For computational efficiency, the simulations of dde001–dde004 are conducted with $768^3$ particles in a smaller box $250^3\,\mpcht$, achieving the identical mass resolution with the \Kun suite.
+In this cosmology, we perform a high-resolution simulation with the same configuration as the \Kun suite. {To further support the robustness of the spectral equivalence in the post-DESI era, we take eight other cosmologies from the DESI DR2+CMB posterior, shown by colored points in Figure~\ref{fig:extended-cosmologies}.
+Four of these (dde001-dde004) lie within the $68\%$ confidence region, while the remaining four (dde005-dde008) sample the outer posterior regions.} These models adopt the same six cosmological parameters as dde000, except for $w_0$ and $w_a$.
+For computational efficiency, the simulations of {dde001–dde008} are conducted with $768^3$ particles in a smaller box $250^3\,\mpcht$, achieving the identical mass resolution with the \Kun suite.
 To correct the effect of finite simulated volume, we additionally generate a small-box simulation for dde000, keeping the initial phase fixed.
-The corresponding $w_0$ and $w_a$ values of the five cosmologies are summarized in Table~\ref{tab:extended-cosmologies}.
+The corresponding $w_0$ and $w_a$ values of the nine cosmologies are summarized in Table~\ref{tab:extended-cosmologies}.